 Another iconic dish here is Pollo Guisado, which is served daily up and down the island.
 This braised chicken stew is served with vegetables and cooked until the meat easily falls off the bone.
 It’s delicious.

-As for what to drink, the coffee – brewed in the highlands of the country – is unrivaled.
+As for what to drink, the coffee – brewed in the highlands of the country – is unrivalled.
 For something a bit stronger, try Mama Juana.
-This alcoholic drink is made with rum, red wine, honey, tree bark and herbs!
+This drink is made with rum, red wine, honey, tree bark and herbs!

 Jamaica’s national food, ackee and saltfish, combines the national fruit of Jamaica (ackee) with salted cod.
 It’s a popular dish that famous Jamaican sprinter Usain Bolt has said he often eats for breakfast!

-Dominican Republic vs Jamaica: Which should you choose?
+Dominican Republic vs Jamaica: Which Is The Better Choice?

 If you’re looking for a vacation which involves time outside of a resort, then Jamaica would probably be a better choice than the Dominican Republic.
 This island offers a fantastic cultural experience for holidaymakers looking to immerse themselves in another country.